wkukka1/ai-autograding-feedback/README.md

 ##### Text Scope
 - Do the same as the code scope, but ensure that the student submission and instructor solution are .pdf files with the same naming assumption.
 Also, ensure that python_tester_llm_pdf.py is uploaded as the test script.

+##### AI Tester Usage
+1. In the Autotest settings of the assignment, click Add Tester and select the `ai` option.
+2. Fill in all required arguments for the AI tester.
+3. Upload any related files (e.g., JSON schema files, custom prompts, or configuration files).
+4. Ensure the MarkUs Autotester Docker container has the API keys defined in an .env file and that these variables are specified in the docker-compose.yml file.
+5. Ensure the Timeout is set to 120 seconds or longer.

 #### Running Python Autotester Examples
 ##### CNN Example